 This website serves as a space for reflection from the graduate students in the Digital History Fellowship.
 Each new group of students will contribute their stories and experiences, and provide a fresh look at digital history in graduate programs.

-First awarded in 2012, the Digital History Research Awards provide graduate students with an opportunity to earn course credit while working in the Center for History and New Media at George Mason University.
-Students discuss previous projects completed by the center to better understand how digital history has developed since 1994, while simultaneously offering new perspectives on present and future projects.
+First awarded in 2012, the Digital History Fellowship is funded by the Provost’s PhD Program Awards, and provides graduate students with stipends and an opportunity to undertake practicum courses in the Roy Rosenzweig Center for History and New Media at George Mason University.
+Students discuss previous projects completed by the Center to better understand how digital history has developed since 1994, while simultaneously offering new perspectives on present and future projects.
 They also work within the Education, Public Projects, and Research divisions to learn new skills and contribute to current projects.

 Came to GMU from: College of William and Mary

 Research Interests: 19th century history of South Africa

 Came to GMU from: Ohio State University